 One of the main benefits of searing a roast is the enhanced flavor that it brings to the dish.
 Searing the meat helps to develop the Maillard reaction, which is the process of browning and caramelizing the surface of the meat.
 This reaction creates a complex range of flavors that are rich and deep, adding depth and complexity to the final dish.

-See also How long does corn beef have to cook
+See also How to cook burgers indoors

 In addition to enhancing the flavor, searing also helps to improve the texture of the meat.
 When a roast is seared, it develops a crust on the outside that helps to seal in the juices and keep the meat moist during the slow cooking process.
 This results in a tender and juicy roast that is full of flavor.